-- No man-made light source can claim to be entirely energy efficient, but a firefly’s glowing tail uses 100% of the energy it produces to emit light.
+- No man-made light source can claim to be entirely energy efficient, but a lightning bug’s glowing tail uses 100% of the energy it produces to emit light.
 By comparison, the average incandescent lightbulb releases 90% of its energy as heat and 10% as light, while fluorescent bulbs release 30% as heat and 70% as light.

 - The flashing is more than just a pretty light show.
-Among the species of fireflies that produce a glow, each one has its own unique flash pattern, and they use the flashes to attract mates.
+Among the species of lightning bugs that produce a glow, each one has its own unique flash pattern, and they use the flashes to attract mates.
 Females wait in tall foliage, flashing to attract males.
 The males flash in response as they move closer to the females.
 The glow is also a handy way to repel predators.
 Since fireflies produce bitter chemicals as a response to predators, most insect-eating animals know that if it lights up, it tastes bad.

-- It’s easy to identify fireflies by their flash patterns.
+- It’s easy to identify lightning bugs by their flash patterns.
 Photinus pyralis is one of the more common types found in the United States, and this species always makes a J-shaped flash by lighting up as they fly in an arc.
 Photinus brimley flies in a straight line and produces one flash every three to eight seconds.
 Photinus consimilis makes a double flash every five seconds, and Photinus collustrans flashes three times in two to three seconds.